-But what’s most surprising of all is the cost: They pay just 60 cents per postcard and 84 cents per letter to have them printed and mailed – and that includes the postage!
+But what’s most surprising of all is the cost: They pay just 65 cents per postcard and $1.03 per letter to have them printed and mailed – and that includes the postage!

-That’s probably cheaper than it would cost them to buy the paper products (postcards, stationary, envelopes and postage) themselves, pay someone to print the letters and stuff the envelopes and carry them to the post office!
+That’s a lot cheaper than it would cost them to buy the paper products (postcards, stationary, envelopes and postage) themselves, pay someone to print the letters and stuff the envelopes and carry them to the post office!